Fordson: Production years

 Between 1917 and 1922, the Fordson design for tractors was somewhat like the Ford Model T was for automobiles—it captured the public's imagination and widely popularized the machine, with a reliable design, a low price affordable for workers and farmers, a widespread dealership network, and a production capacity for large numbers.
 Just as the Ford Model T helped the public to appreciate how soon cars and trucks might replace most horses in transport, the Fordson helped people to appreciate how soon tractors might replace most horses in farming (advancing the mechanization of agriculture).
 As with cars, Ford never had the market to itself but it dominated the market for a time; for tractors, from roughly 1917 to 1925, and again from 1946 to 1953.
 Ford was the only automotive firm to sell cars, trucks, and tractors simultaneously from 1917 to 1928.

 For a decade between 1928 and 1939, Ford of the U.S. left the tractor business.
-During that decade, Ford of Britain continued to build Ford and develop new variants, which it exported widely.
+During that decade, Ford of Britain continued to build Fordsons and to develop new variants, which it exported widely.
 In 1939 Ford of the U.S. reentered the tractor market with an all-new model, this time with the Ford brand.
 Ford of Britain continued to use the Fordson brand until 1964.

 Fordson production took place in the U.S. (1917–1928); Cork, Ireland (1919–1923 and 1928–1933); and at Dagenham, Essex, England (1933–1964).
 Tens of thousands of Fordsons, most from the U.S. and some from Ireland, were exported to the Soviet Union from 1920 to 1927.
 Soviet Fordson clones were also built at Leningrad (now Saint Petersburg) from 1924 and at Stalingrad (now Volgograd) from 1930.